thehelp/core/README.md

 * Documentation changes for your code updates.
 Be sure to check the groc-generated HTML with `grunt doc`
 * A description of how you tested the change.
 Don't forget about the very-useful `npm link` command :0)

 I may ask you to use a `git rebase` to ensure that your commits are not interleaved with commits already in the history.
-And of course, make sure `grunt` completes successfully. :0)
+And of course, make sure `grunt` completes successfully (take a look at the requirements for [`thehelp-project`](https://github.com/thehelp/project)). :0)

 ## License